pineunity/apmec/doc/source/install/getting_started.rst

 Getting Started
 ===============

-Once tacker is installed successfully, follow the steps given below to get started with tacker and validate the installation.
+Once apmec is installed successfully, follow the steps given below to get started with apmec and validate the installation.

 Registering default OpenStack VIM